Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ### Customized Op for Calculating Gradients

 As we mentioned earlier, in most cases, the process of calculating a gradient can be represented by a combination of existing ops.
 However, when it is difficult to use an existing op to solve the gradient for a particular forward op that we need to design and create operators specifically for the gradient calculation.
-Example can be found in: [relu_op.cpp](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/user/ops/relu_op.cpp).
+Example can be found in: [relu_op.cpp](https://github.com/Oneflow-Inc/oneflow/blob/master/oneflow/user/ops/relu_op.cpp), [Extending Op with Python](./python_kernel_op.md#op_2).
+The Extending Op with Python uses Python to customize the backward derivation of Op and the relu_op.cpp uses C++ to customize the backward derivation of Op.

 ## Detailed Introduction of UserOpConfBuilder